-The stories you will read here are family stories.
+The stories you will read below are family stories.
 They will resonate with many readers who have heard the stories of their ancestors passed down from generation to generation.
 We hope you enjoy these remarkable testaments to the courage and resiliency of those who broke the trail.

 Watt Homestead, Lammermoor